 Royal Dynasty, Surfers Paradise: Royal Dynasty in Circle on Cavill shines a light on authentic Cantonese flavours with a focus on seafood, specifically Australian king crab, lobster and abalone.
 Take a seat in the elaborately decorated oriental dining room and stick your chopsticks into Chinese delights like deep-fried prawn dumplings and crispy skin Peking duck.

-Peking Duck, Hope Island: This popular Hope Island dining space has been serving authentic Chinese cuisine to the northern end of the Gold Coast for more than ten years.
-As the name suggests, you’ll find China’s most celebrated dish – Peking duck – done very, very well here.
+Peking Duck, Labrador: This popular dining space has recently relocated to the AQUA building in Labrador from its original locale in Hope Island and has been serving authentic Chinese cuisine to the northern end of the Gold Coast for more than ten years.
+As the name suggests, you’ll find China’s most celebrated dish – Peking duck – the favourite among the local crowd.

 Yum Cha Cuisine, various locations: If you’re after classic Chinese and yum cha feasts in a modern setting, then Yum Cha Cuisine’s various Gold Coast locations will satisfy your cravings for everything deep-fried, steamed and barbecued.
-You’ll find Yum Cha Cuisine at Robina Town Centre, Harbour Town and more recently Pacific Fair.
-Braised bean curd hot pot, anyone?
+You’ll find Yum Cha Cuisine at Robina Town Centre, Harbour Town and Pacific Fair.
+Braised bean-curd hot pot, anyone?

 Coming soon – Uncle Su at The Star, Broadbeach: This one isn’t open quite yet, but we can’t wait to try it when it is!
 The Star has just announced the forthcoming arrival of Uncle Su, a Cantonese restaurant that will be debuting this October as the first opening at The Star’s jaw-dropping new tower.
 The new eatery will specialise in Chinese bites given a modern coastal reimagining with a focus on fresh and locally sourced seafood.
 As always, we’ll bring you the delicious details as they come to light.